why2025-datenzone/pretalx-llm/README.rst

 4. Search for submissions based on a textual description of interesting topics.
 For example a user can search for **enterprise information security** and the plugin will show submissions that match the topic, even though when the submission doesn't have any of the words in the title or description.

+4. Each reviewer can set some review preferences (a short text that describes what kind of submissions they are interested in, such as **enterprise information security**) and based on those preferences, matching reviewers are then suggested for each submission.

 Development setup
 -----------------